 I think it’s quite natural to feel confused and perplexed.
 I felt that way for decades.
 I was one of the panmillennials, who figured it would all pan out in the end so why bother.

-Have you ever wondered why Jesus was so deliberate in laying out the events and signs that were to precede His visitation (2nd coming), if no one was to have even a remote clue of the Father’s timing?
-What was the point of the proceeding readiness parables (parable of the 10 virgins etc) if their “watching” would prove unfruitful?
+Have you ever wondered why Jesus was so deliberate in laying out the events and signs that were to precede His visitation (2nd coming) if no one was to have even a remote clue of the Father’s timing?
+What was the point of the proceeding readiness parables (parable of the 10 virgins etc) if their “watching” would prove unfruitful and unnecessary?

 “Therefore be on the alert, for you do not know which day your Lord is coming.
 43 “But be sure of this, that if the head of the house had known at what time of the night the thief was coming, he would have been on the alert and would not have allowed his house to be broken into.
 Matthew 24:42-43

-The Apostle Paul, writing some 20 years later, crystallized and clarified both Jesus’ thief and childbirth analogies.
+As I alluded to above, the Apostle Paul, writing some 20 years later, crystallized and clarified both of Jesus’ thief and childbirth analogies.

 For you yourselves know full well that the day of the Lord will come just like a thief in the night.
 3 While they are saying, “Peace and safety!” then destruction will come upon them suddenly like labor pains upon a woman with child, and they will not escape.
 4 But you, brethren, are not in darkness, that the day would overtake you like a thief; 5 for you are all sons of light and sons of day.
 We are not of night nor of darkness; 6 so then let us not sleep as others do, but let us be alert and sober.
 1 Thessalonians 5:2-6